Skip to main content

 Incompatibility

-This deduction is incompatible with the application of the regional deduction "For daycare expenses."
+This deduction is incompatible with the application of the regional deduction "For childcare expenses".

 Completion

-You must indicate, by checking the corresponding box, that the daycare is located in a rural area at risk of depopulation and you will additionally complete section A) or B) depending on your case:
+You must indicate, by checking the corresponding box, that the nursery is located in a rural area at risk of depopulation and additionally complete section A) or B) as appropriate:

-Section A) will be completed only in the case of marriages with common children when both parents pay childcare expenses for said children in equal shares (remember that in the case of marriages in community regime it is presumed that the expense has been paid by both even when the payment could have been made by only one of them) and they have not opted for individual data capture.
+Section A) will only be completed in the case of married couples with children in common when both parents pay childcare expenses for said children in equal parts (remember that in the case of married couples with joint property, it is presumed that the expense has been paid by both even if the payment could have been made by only one of them) and they have not opted for individual data capture.

-In the rest of the cases, including those in which there are children common to the marriage, the expenses paid by each of the parents are not equal, Section B will be completed).
+In all other cases, including those in which there are children in common with the marriage and the expenses paid by each of the parents are not equal, Section B) must be completed.
 In addition, you must indicate whether or not the other parent is entitled to the deduction and, if so, the amount paid for the daycare.

 Expenses will not be transferred by the program.
-Therefore, in the case of marriages, both the declarant and the spouse will have to reflect them in their respective declarations.
+Therefore, in the case of marriages, both the declarant and the spouse will have to reflect this in their respective declarations.